jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

   (b) the licence was granted on the basis of any false or fraudulent representation or declaration, made either orally or in writing; or
   (c) the application for the licence or its renewal was accompanied by payment of an application fee that has subsequently been dishonoured; or
-  (d) the payment of the immigration adviser's levy has subsequently been dishonoured; or (e) the person has died.
+  (d) the payment of the immigration adviser's levy has subsequently been dishonoured; or (da) having regard to the matters specified in sections 16 and 17, the licensee is no longer fit to be licensed as an immigration adviser; or
+  (e) the person has died.
 (2) A licence is cancelled if the Tribunal has determined to impose on the licensee the sanction of cancellation of the licence in accordance with section 51(1)﻿(d).